 The Codex Seraphinianus is a book we haven’t read.
 As it’s rare, we could only find hardcover copies costing £60 in England.
 In North America, it’ll cost you nearly $80.
 But it’s also a book no one has ever read as it uses Luigi Serafini’s constructed language.

-The Italian artist decided to invent an indecipherable encyclopaedia of an imaginary world.
+The Italian artist decided to invent an indecipherable encyclopedia of an imaginary world.
 It first launched in 1981, yet it remains difficult to come across hard copies.

 Thankfully, there’s a fair bit of information about it available online.
 So, let’s have a gander at what this is all about.